-Join Sean Adams for an in-depth discussion in this video Inspiration, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Inspiration, part of Layout and Composition: Grids.

 - When you start working with grids,…you start seeing them everywhere.…Just like I have an album on my computer…for color palettes, and another for design inspiration,…I have one for grids.…When I need that little kick, I'll visit these examples.…It's not about copying,…but thinking differently than I normally do.…If I find something interesting,…I'm not gonna try to recreate the grid exactly,…I just need to get the gist of the structure.…I find this to be a great exercise.…Understanding how something is built under the hood.…